 Rustling in the forest brought the dog on full alert.
 He bounded into the woods, hunting the sound.
-In a clearing, he came upon a wild stag.
+In a clearing, he came upon a stag.
 The sight caused a pang.
 How many times had he and James run through these woods?
 While the stag continued to flee, the dog slowed to a stop and watched it go.
-A howl tore from his throat, a sad, futile calling for the 'pack' he'd lost, and could never rejoin.
+A howl tore from his throat, a sad, futile calling for the pack he'd lost and could never rejoin.

 His gums drew back from his teeth in a smile.
-The memory kept him warm during his cold plunge into a burn.
+Memories kept him warm during his cold plunge into a burn.
 The stream was icy cold, but Hogwarts Lake always left his coat smelling dank.
-The lake also had a giant squid that surfaced every time he stepped a paw in the water.
-He'd been stalked a time or three at school, and the squid gave him the same cold chill.
+The lake also had a giant squid that surfaced every time he stepped a paw into the water.
+He'd been stalked by girls a time or three at school, and the squid gave him the same cold chill.
 Avoidance was the best policy.

 Back at the cave, Sirius transformed and double-checked the time before taking a tin of brushing/flossing mints from its hiding place.
 He chewed contentedly, knowing he'd put his fresh breath to good use soon.

-His love gave him a peck on the mouth.
-He appreciated the affection, even if his cousin made a 'Eeuww, dog germs' face.
+His love gave him a peck on the mouth, despite Tonks muttering about dog germs.
 "A Scottish bluebell, how lovely!"
-Cami said, sighing in a way that made him want to make her sigh again…in private.
+Cami said, sighing in a way that made him want to make her sigh again in private.

 An illumination orb made the inside of the cavern bright as day to canine eyes.
 Sirius transformed and pulled Cami into his arms.
 "I missed you," he said, before kissing her to show how much.
 In Azkaban, he'd grown inured to the lack of human contact.
 Now, however, satisfying as it was to watch over his godson, the nights were lonely without the soft warmth of his lover's arms holding him tight.

 Conscious of their guests, Sirius slowly pulled back from the kiss.
-He shook Remus' hand and hugged his cousin, placated her concerns about his welfare and headed straight for the food.
+He shook Remus's hand and hugged his cousin, placated her concerns about his welfare and headed straight for the food.